-The word uncredited next to a name means that the person did not receive an on-screen credit -- in other words, their name does not appear in the main or end titles of the film or show.
+The word uncredited next to a name means that the person didn't receive an on-screen credit -- in other words, their name does not appear in the main or end titles of the film or show.

 A typical example is when a famous actor has an unbilled cameo appearance in a film or a background/extras role.

 We do list uncredited work on a limited basis, provided it fulfills our eligibility criteria.

 If you appeared or worked in a film but did not receive an on-screen credit (i.e. your name does not appear in the credits) you must include the word (uncredited) in the attribute field of your submission.